 The ETIP SNET R&I Implementation Plan 2021 – 2024 for transmission foresees the following R&I priority in relation to Asset Management: ‘Development of models for State-of-Health estimates of transmission system components (e. g., components wear, oil level in transformer oil pits, SF6 level in swithgear and probabilities of failure)’.

 Best practice performance

-When considering Asset Management for TSO, it remains very dependent on each internal maintenance strategies and data framework.
-From the point of view of offer, providing a benchmark is complex due to the wide range of offer and their deployment to each particular context.
+When considering AM for TSOs, it remains very dependent on each TSO’s internal maintenance strategies and data framework.
+From the point of view of offer, providing a benchmark is complex due to the wide range of offers and their deployment to each particular context.

 Best practice application

 Smarter Asset Management using Big dAta (SAMBA) is a 3-year industry innovation project headed by Statnett and supported by the Norwegian Research Council.
 The project has been researching the methods and methodology required to enable a transfer from asset management based on intervals to asset management based on the actual state of components in the power system.